barisgecer/facegan/README.md

 #
-Semi-supervised Adversarial Learning to Generate Photorealistic Images of New Identities from 3D Morphable Model.
+Semi-supervised Adversarial Learning to Generate Photorealistic Face Images of New Identities from 3D Morphable Model.

-Submitted to CVPR 2018
+Submitted to ECCV 2018

 ## Usage